 Chief Business Officer & Interim Chief Executive Officer

-Jonathon is the Senior Director of Business Development at CDRD, where he was involved in many of CDRD’s startups, including Kairos Therapeutics (which was sold to Zymeworks) and Sitka Biopharma.
+Jonathon is the Senior Director of Business Development at adMare BioInnovations (formerly known as CDRD), where he was involved in many of CDRD’s startups, including Kairos Therapeutics (which was sold to Zymeworks) and Sitka Biopharma.
 Prior to joining CDRD, he spent seven years in progressive business development and strategic marketing roles at QLT Inc. Prior to QLT, Jonathon worked for Eli Lilly in the Business Development Market Assessment group and provided market evaluations for licensing and M&A opportunities, including diagnostics for sepsis, which would have been complementary to Lilly’s Xigris product.
 Jonathon also had research roles at Indiana University in molecular evolution and in tumor targeting at Genetic Therapy Inc., which was a gene therapy company that was acquired by Sandoz, now Novartis.
 Jonathon received his BSc Biology and MBA from Indiana University and his MSc Biotechnology from Johns Hopkins University.